nigelp/Zentara-Code/docs/subagent-tool-overview.md

 ## Introduction

-The **subagent tool** is a powerful parallel execution mechanism in Roo Code, designed to enable simultaneous, autonomous task execution.
+The **subagent tool** is a powerful parallel execution mechanism in Zentara Code, designed to enable simultaneous, autonomous task execution.
 It allows any mode to decompose complex tasks into smaller, independent subtasks that can be executed in parallel by specialized AI agents.

 ### Key Distinction: Subagent Tool vs Orchestrator Mode